soft-apps/fs-recipes/readme.md

 # Recipes for Flight Simulator

 These are "recipes" or ways of using Flight Simulator in new and novel ways.
+Like any recipes, they are made to be used and altered.
 Feel free to try them out.
-Feel free to make a pull request to add your own, or just get in touch with Laurel or Dan.
+If you have new recipe idea of your own, feel free to make a pull request if that's your thing, or get in touch on [@soft_utilities Twitter](https://twitter.com/soft_utilities).

 [http://flightsimulator.soft.works](http://flightsimulator.soft.works)

-*Thanks to Becca Abbe, Elliott Cost, Umfang, Webb Allen, Max Fowler, Catherine Schmidt, Faye Kahn, and Sam Hart for inspiring these.*